skottler/zookeeper-rpms/README.md

 # Overview
 This repository contains everything needed to build RPM's for zookeeper, including libzookeeper and the devel packages.
 Different pieces are taken from places around the internet; the init script is quite close to Cassandra's.
 Individual packages will be built for zookeeper, libzookeeper, and zookeeper-devel.

-The spec has been tested only on EL6 with the EPEL repo enabled, but should also work on recent Fedoras, too.
+The spec has been tested on EL6 & EL7 with the EPEL repo enabled.
+It should also work on recent Fedoras, too.

+# Prepare
+Ensure packages are installed that provide tools to build the srpm and mock build the binary rpms.
+- `sudo yum install -y rpm-build rpmdevtools mock`

 # Building
 1. `git clone https://github.com/skottler/zookeeper-rpms`